IanRPage/PhantomPositions/README.md

 - To compare each model side-by-side, run `src/modelComparison.ipynb`.

-    - It will show the same visualizations and metrics from the model notebooks, but combine them for easy comparison, in addition to more visualizations.
+    - It will show the same visualizations and metrics from the model notebooks, but combine them for easy comparison, in addition to more visualizations, and also save all the figures to the `outputs` directory.